 Buy 1, give 5 - Program Overview

-The Buy 1, Give 5 program is our effort to support female entrepreneurship both domestically (in the US) and in emerging economies.
+The Buy 1, Give 5 program aims to support women entrepreneurship in the US and emerging economies.

 Here’s how it works: